g0livax27/Magic8/README.md

 # Magic Ei8ht

-A fortune-telling web application that allows you to type in your question and gives you a randomized answer.
+A fortune-telling web application that allows you to type in your question and returns a randomized answer.

 ## Getting Started
 Live Link (coming soon)